- Irrigation Schedule Overview

 1. Destination: Choose how and where to place or send your schedule.

-2. Entire Palette: Check this box to place a schedule that includes all irrigation equipment you've added to your project, whether or not you've placed it in your drawing.
+2. Entire Palette: Create a schedule that lists all irrigation equipment you've added to your project, whether or not you've placed it in your drawing.

-3. Each section for the four equipment types includes a checkbox on the left side of the dialog box.
-Check this box in each equipment category you want to include in your schedule.
-Uncheck this box in each category you want to omit.
+4. The section for each of the four equipment types includes a checkbox on the left side of the dialog box.
+Select this option for each equipment category you want to include in your schedule.
+Deselect this option for each category you want to omit.

-9. Schematic Areas: This section controls the display of any Schematic Irrigation usages in the drawing.
-For more information, see our Schematic Irrigation documentation section.
+11. Schematic Areas: This section controls the display of any Schematic Irrigation usages in the drawing.
+For more information, see our Schematic Irrigation documentation.

-Once you've configured all the options the way you want them, click OK to place the schedule in your drawing (if you selected Drawing or Table as a Destination) or send it to a spreadsheet (if you selected Spreadsheet).
+After configuring all the options the way you want them, click OK to place the schedule in your drawing (if you selected the Table option in the Destination) section or send it to a spreadsheet (if you selected Spreadsheet).
 The Command line will prompt: Upper left corner.

 To establish the font and point size you want in your schedule, follow our steps to customize our default text styles – specifically the Schedule Text and Schedule Title Text Styles.